 “Our preliminary analysis indicates that this method of producing hydrogen could be cheaper due to lower capital costs compared with other water-to-hydrogen pathways,” Dawson confirmed.

-With two of the three technologies are already proven commercially, only the solar reactor has yet to be demonstrated commercially.
+With two of the three technologies required already proven commercially, only the solar reactor has yet to be demonstrated commercially.
 Stein believes that the time is now right to take that next step towards commercialization.

 “We are at the point where the next logical step in this progression would be a few megawatts scale as a pilot demonstration with industry involvement, and hopefully petrochemical companies in there,” he said.
 “Maybe these would be companies from the Middle East MENA region interested in greening up their fuel production.”